scrapjs/waveform/readme.md

 	//what channel to display, 0 - L, 1 - R
 	channel: 0,

-	//size of a sliding window to display
+	//size of a sliding window to display, number of samples
-	windowSize: 1024,
+	size: 1024,

+	//offset of a window to display, if undefined - the last piece of data is shown
+	offset: undefined,

+	//max amount of data to store, number of samples
+	bufferSize: 44100 * 60,

 	//how often to update display (node only)
 	framesPerSecond: 20,